 As an Amazon Associate I earn from qualifying purchases.

-If you’re lucky enough to have enough rhubarb to make into desserts, throw into muffins and cakes and even some to freeze for later, it’s a wonderful thing.
+If you’re lucky enough to have enough rhubarb to make into rhubarb sauce, throw into rhubarb muffins and rhubarb cakes and even some to freeze for later, you are most fortunate.
+Rhubarb can be very hard to come by (or very expensive) here in Southern California, and we don’t have the luxury of being able to grow it.

-Fortunately, this year I had lots of rhubarb, thanks to my friend Marie finding it at her 99cent store!
+Luckily, this year I had lots of rhubarb thanks to my friend Marie finding it at her 99cent store!
 It wasn’t the prettiest specimen, but it was really good rhubarb!
 I was able to make some rhubarb syrup which I’ve not been able to do in the past.
-It’s essentially a flavored simple syrup.
+It’s essentially a rhubarb flavored simple syrup.

-I’ve been adding it to drinks like lemonade and spritzers.
+I’ve been adding it to drinks like homemade lemonade and spritzers.
 It’s great on pancakes, waffles and French toast.
 I used a lot of it when I made mini trifles for neighbors who came over for dessert one evening.
-It’s a lovely sweet and tart flavoring for rhubarb lovers, and couldn’t be easier to make.
+It’s a lovely sweet tart flavor for rhubarb lovers, and couldn’t be easier to make.

-A cute bottle with a little ribbon would be a lovely hostess gift, too!
+A cute bottle of rhubarb syrup with a little ribbon would be a lovely hostess gift!

 Rhubarb Syrup